#1 Military Outload Port in the Nation

 - 3.5 million bushel grain elevator

-As the fourth largest port in the nation in terms of tonnage and the largest strategic military outload port in the U.S., the Port’s commitment to growth is evident.
+As the fifth largest port in the nation in terms of tonnage and the largest strategic military outload port in the U.S., the Port’s commitment to growth is evident.

 Intermodal Transportation Hub